OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/log-analytics/log-analytics-service-fabric.md

     WADETWEventTable

-    Script will write a warning for every misconfiguration detected To see items that are correctly configured set $VerbosePreference="Continue"
+    Script will write a warning for every misconfiguration detected toosee items that are correctly configured set $VerbosePreference="Continue"
 #>
 Param
 (